-Before the discovery of oil, Kuwait's economy was based on trade and a few crops.
-Since the development of the oil industry, many Kuwaiti Arabs are now bureaucrats, clerical technicians, industrialists, and other professionals.
-The oil economy has brought new communication systems, water systems, and roads.
+Since the development of the oil industry, many Kuwaiti Arab men are now bureaucrats, clerical technicians, industrialists, and other professionals.
+The oil economy has brought new communication systems, water systems and roads.
 The reformed educational system has led to one of the highest literacy rates in the region.
-Health care, affordable housing, and other social services have given the people comfortable lives.
+Health care, affordable housing, and other social services have given Kuwaitis comfortable lives.

-A Kuwaiti Arab woman's first role is as wife and mother; however, unlike many other Arab women, she has opportunity for progress.
-Kuwaiti Arab women have access to higher education, and many have become teachers, business women, and professionals.
+A Kuwaiti Arab woman's first role is as a wife and mother; however, she has more opportunities than many Arab women.
+Kuwaiti Arab women have access to higher education, and many have become teachers, businesswomen and professionals.
 This freedom has resulted in higher income for the family and the ability to hire others to perform the more traditional tasks of the Arab women.

 The family, however, remains important as the basis of Kuwaiti Arab society.
 Just as in other Arab nations, family honor is very important.
 Each member of the family has a defined role, according to Arab tradition.
 The family provides security in times of economic hardship and in old age.
 Health, welfare, and the happiness of family, friends, and strangers are important to Kuwaiti Arabs.

-The majority of Kuwaiti Arabs are Muslim and follow the teachings of the Muslim holy book, the Koran.
+Almost all Kuwaitis are Sunni Muslim.
+They have allowed for a degree of modernization in their daily lives, but at the core, they are Muslims.
+They follow the teachings of the Koran, the Muslim holy book.
 The Koran forbids lying, stealing, adultery, and murder.
 It teaches Muslims to honor their parents, show kindness, protect the orphan and widow, and give to the poor.
 Muslims believe that life on earth is a period of testing and preparation for the life to come; thus, death is not feared but viewed as the gateway to eternal life.
-They believe that after death, all men will give an account for their actions, being judged by their works and by their knowledge of the Koran.
+They believe that after death, all men will give an account for their actions, being judged by their works and by their adherence to the Koran.

-Kuwaiti Arabs have few material or physical needs when compared to Arabs in other countries.
-However, like most Arabs everywhere, Kuwaiti Arabs are so devoted to Islam that they have shut the door on Christianity.
-Only sustained, fervent intercession can soften their hearts to the Gospel.
+Kuwaiti Arabs have few material or physical needs.
+However, Kuwaiti Arabs are so devoted to the Islamic religious system that they have not allowed themselves to consider the claims of Jesus Christ, the only one who can save mankind from sin and death.
+Only sustained, fervent intercession can soften their hearts.

 |People Name General||Arab, Arabic Gulf Spoken|